mahaloz/Filler/README.md

 The test was produced on Ubuntu 16.04

 ## Installing Driller & Patcherex
-The simplest way to use Shellphish's Driller & Patcherex is therough their mechaphish docker container
+The simplest way to use Shellphish's Driller & Patcherex is through their mechaphish docker container

 ```bash
 #insall docker